The-AI-Alliance/trust-safety-user-guide/docs/contributing.markdown

 nav_order: 90
 ---

+<a name="join-us"></a>
 # How to Contribute to This Document

 We welcome your contributions to this User Guide.
+You are welcome to join the AI Alliance [Trust and Safety Work Group](https://thealliance.ai/working-groups/trust-safety), but there are other ways to contribute, too.

+If you want to join our work group, visit [this AI Alliance webpage](https://thealliance.ai/working-groups/trust-safety#trust-and-safety-form){:target="join-us"} and fill in the form.
+(Thank you for your interest!)

-The sources for this guide are in [this GitHub repo](https://github.com/The-AI-Alliance/trust-safety-user-guide){:target="tsug-repo"}.
-Please either [post issues](https://github.com/The-AI-Alliance/trust-safety-user-guide/issues){:target="tsug-repo"} or contribute changes as [pull requests](https://github.com/The-AI-Alliance/trust-safety-user-guide/pulls){:target="tsug-repo"}.
-Notice that every page has _Edit this page on GitHub_ links, making it easy to view a page, then go straight to the source to make edits and submit a PR!
+Because the sources for this guide are in [this GitHub repo](https://github.com/The-AI-Alliance/trust-safety-user-guide){:target="tsug-repo"}, you can also [post issues](https://github.com/The-AI-Alliance/trust-safety-user-guide/issues){:target="tsug-repo"} or contribute changes as [pull requests](https://github.com/The-AI-Alliance/trust-safety-user-guide/pulls){:target="tsug-repo"}.

+Notice that every page has [{{ site.gh_edit_link_text }}]({{ site.gh_edit_repository }}/{{ page.path }}){:id="edit-this-page" target="doc_repo_page"} links, making it easy to view a page, then go straight to the source to make edits and submit a PR!
 This is the best way to help us fix typos and make similar small edits.
-The README also describes our "DCO" requirements, which you should understand first.
+The [repo's README](https://github.com/The-AI-Alliance/trust-safety-user-guide){:target="tsug-repo"} also describes our "DCO" requirements, which you should understand before submitting PRs, and it explains more details about testing the website locally, etc.

-The [README](https://github.com/The-AI-Alliance/trust-safety-user-guide){:target="tsug-repo"} for the User Guide source repo explains more details for testing the website locally and for creating more extensive changes as PRs, such as adding new content.

 ## Contributors